 The topic of conversation was the process of head-knowledge becoming real at the heart-level.
-Then she asked me, “How do you know when that change has occurred?”
-Unprepared to answer that question, I briefly paused and then gave the first answer that came to mind: “When I no longer feel the compulsion to preach that … Continue reading I am the Pharisee
+Then the person I was talking with asked me, “How do you know when that change has occurred?”
+Unprepared to answer that question, I briefly paused and then gave the first answer that came to mind: “When I no longer feel … Continue reading I am the Pharisee

 But I didn't.
 The conversation stopped just shy of going for the ask.
 Unlike many times in my past, the predominant reason was not fear.
 It was there, but it was a little leprechaun instead of a giant.
 My reasons were just reasons: "I've had a long day and I'm tired."
 "I need to get … Continue reading I Could’ve Had a Date Last Night

 The last few years I’ve become very connected with a number of Christian families who home-school.
 When I finally have children of my own, I think I would like to go that direction as well.
 I was in public school all the way through.
 What I felt when I was going through the system was … Continue reading Systems of Education

 Jesus, speaking to Peter one on one: "I assure you: when you were young, you would tie your belt and walk wherever you wanted.
 But when you grow old, you will stretch out your hands and someone else will tie you and carry you where you don't want to go."
 He said this to signify … Continue reading What Do You Want to Be When You Grow Up?